The Hutton Honors College Undergraduate Grant Program helps

 - Must be an Indiana University Bloomington undergraduate student.

 - Junior or Senior class standing during period of grant for all

 grants except the Edward L. Hutton International Experiences Program

-grant (all classes are eligible) and for Research Partnership Grants
+grant and Alternative Spring Break grant (all classes are eligible) and for Research Partnership Grants

 (available to freshmen and sophomores only).

 - Fulltime student status for fall or spring semester grants.
 (Graduating

 - A minimum of six weeks work required for summer grants.
 (HIEP grants

 - May graduates are not eligible for summer grants.